Elias Díaz Player Props: Rockies vs. Pirates

 Elias Díaz At The Plate

-- Diaz has 34 hits and an OBP of .391, both of which are best among Colorado hitters this season.
+- Diaz leads Colorado with 35 hits and an OBP of .390 this season.

-- Among qualifying hitters, he ranks fourth in batting average, while his on-base percentage ranks 23rd and he is 48th in slugging.
+- Among qualifying hitters, he ranks fifth in batting average, while his on-base percentage ranks 20th and he is 54th in slugging.

-- Diaz has an RBI in 12 of 31 games this season, with multiple RBI in six of them.
+- Diaz has an RBI in 12 of 33 games this year, with multiple RBI in six of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.